beaststaff/beaststaff/README.md

 hi im nero
 </p>

-<p align="center"> they/them i sit on phighting area i usually put my code in my name if i play phighting to feel free to join or.. whatever</p>
+<p align="center"> it they he i dont care about pronouns that much... i sit on phighting area i usually put my code in my name if i play phighting to feel free to join how do u write repositories</p>
 <p align="center"> c+h sure i dont mind </p>